dgrisham/dgrisham.github.io/assignments/haskell/1-types_functions/assignment.md

 `Just a`{.hs}.

--   `Nothing`{.hs} is simply a constructor with no arguments -- by default, its typing binding is `Nothing :: Maybe a`{.hs}, but within a particular context it may be `Nothing :: Maybe Int`{.hs}, `Nothing :: Maybe String`{.hs}, etc.
+-   `Nothing`{.hs} is simply a constructor with no arguments -- by default, its type binding is `Nothing :: Maybe a`{.hs}, but within a particular context it may be `Nothing :: Maybe Int`{.hs}, `Nothing :: Maybe String`{.hs}, etc.
 -   The `Just a`{.hs} constructor tells us that we can use the `Just`{.hs}
     constructor with an *argument of any type* (hence the type variable